shinobu-uwu/shinobu-uwu.github.io/public/posts/osdev/1-intro.md

-# Yet another OS tutorial
+# Yet Another Rust OS

 ## Introduction
 Hello, world!
 In this series of posts, we'll be building an operating system kernel from scratch